TritonDataCenter/rfd/rfd/0012/README.md

   This is to attempt to align the differing semantics of this and `UpdateMachineMetadata`.
 - NICS: See sdc-nics from node-smartdc for some inspiration.
+  Should these all be under `triton inst ...` a la metadata and inst tags?
 - The whole "... foo -e ..."
 CLI UX for "edit/update" isn't figured out yet.

 ## triton create